interchainio/pooltoy/README.md

 ### Create new users

 The account.json file contains a list of user names, addresses, and their initial emoji balances.
 Those data are the genesis accounts data.
-The users account info. can be queried as shown in the **query account info** section.
+The user account info. can be queried as shown in the **query account info** section.

 New users join in pooltoy through ` pooltoy tx pooltoy create-user`.
 The first-created-user must be an admin user.
 Any account on the chain can create this first admin user because there was no admin before.
-From second user creation on, only admin can create users.
+From the second user creation on, only the admin can create users.
 Therefore, if the first-created-user is not admin, the creating user will break.
 No more users can be created afterwards.

 ```shell